olitreadwell/olitreadwell.github.io/_posts/2016-05-22-how-to-write-great-pull-requests.md

 ---
 layout: post
-title: "How to write a great Pull Request"
+title: "How to write a great pull request"
 ---

 This post was originally a TweetStorm.
 [Read that tweetstorm](https://twitter.com/olitreadwell/status/731291849873195009?ref_src=twsrc%5Etfw).